 Accessibility & Brightspace by D2L

 Web accessibility is the practice of removing barriers and creating equal access to information and websites for people with disabilities.
 It is aimed to address barriers relating to visual, motor, auditory, and cognitive disabilities.
-Ryerson University is committed to providing an accessible learning and employment environment for students, employees and members of the Ryerson community (Learn more about Accessibility at Ryerson).
+Ryerson University is committed to providing an accessible learning and employment environment for students, employees and members of the Ryerson community (Learn more about Accessibility at Ryerson), opens in new window.

 Brightspace follows web accessibility standards to ensure its interface is made accessible to users with disabilities and assistive technology.